secretarius/shop-cart/README.md

 1. Download or clone the code from this repository.
 If you download as a zip file, be sure to unzip it.
-2. Navigate to the shop-master folder.
+2. Navigate to the shop-cart-master folder.
 There should be a docker-compose.yml file in this folder.
 3. In a command window (or the Command prompt in VS Code), type docker-compose up --build This creates a container and installs all packages from the package.json file into that container.
 You may see a few warnings during this process, but you should not see any errors.